Paarmita/MedicalProject/README.md

 ### Project Status

 This project is currently in development.
 Users can post some posts and view them.
 See the profiles, follow other users.
-Many functionalitites are in progress.
+Many other functionalitites are in progress.

 ### Tech stack: